rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

 ## Install and set up Cert-manager for kubernetes

 * We're gonna use https://github.com/jetstack/cert-manager
-* Go to https://docs.cert-manager.io/en/latest/getting-started/install.html#installing-with-helm and install it
+* Go to https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html - scroll down to helm installation and install it by following the guide
 * Verify by running `kubectl get pods --namespace cert-manager`

 #### Get LetsEncrypt SSL Cert and make HTTPS work